 - You control your money and your money doesn't control you

 - Leveraging a budget is how you build real wealth!

-Well there are a variety of reasons people hate to budget including the following:
+Well there are a variety of reasons people think this way including the following:

 - They don't know where to start and don't have a formula that works for them